bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Because its variable is already declared and than it declares a new const with newRoll.
+Console.log is also twice to call both declared function/variable.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+It will always be a number between one and 6, but it will never be the same number it will never be more than 6 or less than 1
 c.
 What is the lexical scope of `newRoll`?
+That it is outside the functions and can be accessible to another function after the variable declaration.

 ### Task 3 - Stretch Goals